mursideyarkin/dynamic_product_pricing/README.md

 4- Calculating item purchases and revenues for possible price changes.

-## Data set:
+## Dataset:
-pricing.csv: The data set includes the sale price of the new item with the category id of the player.
+pricing.csv: The dataset includes the sale price of the new item with the category id of the player.